K-4U/serverInfoProvider/README.md

-ServerQueryExtender
+ServerInfoProvider
 =========

 ![](logo.png)

-ServerQueryExtender is a simple server-only mod that'll extend the ServerQuery.
+ServerInfoProvider is a simple server-only mod that'll give you access to server blocks.
 This allows you to fetch more data about your server without logging in!